 walks from the door to adventures further afield, there’s plenty to pack into your stay

 Less than five miles from the bustling and beautiful city of Cambridge, we are located in a quiet village with walks from the door in all directions including the Pathfinder route.
+You’ll find laminated guides to our favourites in your room.

 With easy access to the A14, A428 and M11, it’s a short drive into the historic city as well as a wealth of other interesting places to visit within 30mins.